DeepThePatel/Binary-Classification-on-Images/docs/README.md

-**Since I have made this repository public, the quiz responses I have submitted for this class have been removed for privacy reasons.**
+**Since I have made this repository public, the quiz responses I have submitted for this class have been removed for privacy reasons.**  <br />

 **Video Demo:**
 https://youtu.be/l0urnBij-W0